Ï㽶ÊÓƵֱ²¥

 Ultimately, much of the current discussion amounts to speculation, Milobar said, pointing to the two ridings subject to automatic recounts.

 The initial count shows the B.C.
 NDP leading in 46 seats, the Conservative Party of B.C. leading in 45 and the B.C.
 Greens leading into two.
-Officials must also still count an estimated 49,000 absentee and mail-in ballots.
+Officials must also count an estimated 49,000 absentee and mail-in ballots.

 Two, possibly three ridings, could flip, Milobar said.
 He especially singled out the Vancouver Island riding of Juan de Fuca-Malahat, where the lead of the B.C.
 NDP candidate is 20 votes.